marun224/ETL_Pipeline_Airflow/README.md

-# Amazon Books Data Pipeline
+# ETL Pipeline to download and process Amazon books
 -----------